 The key to implementing a SPIFF is having a commissions model that is flexible and can be modified to reflect the parameters of the SPIFF.
 For companies that rely on Excel models or manual commissions calculations, the introduction of a SPIFF means spinning up an entirely new Excel model.

 CaptivateIQ makes it super easy for companies to implement SPIFFs.
-Our flexible platform allows you to make ad-hoc changes or quickly layer in SPIFFs for your team.
+Our flexible compensation management platform allows you to make ad-hoc changes or quickly layer in SPIFFs for your team.
 You can either automate SPIFFs by adding them to compensation plan logic on the backend, or you can manually override formulas and make adjustments for one-off cases.
 This allows you to implement SPIFFs anytime with ease.